It’s no surprise then, that content marketing is actually downright hard to get right.

 Remember the more in-depth you go with your research, the more equipped you are to understand those pain points and how they can guide your content creation efforts.

 Why don’t you download our content marketing strategy template, it will help guide you through the process of developing your persona in a way that aligns directly with your content strategy.

 What if you have a funnel that’s filling up from leads that have converted on your most recent awareness campaign...obviously we’re all chuffed about this.

-This process can highlight a number of things from where your leads perhaps felt confused and converted in a less logical way to what you had assumed.
-These insights allow you to adapt your strategy to help create a better conversion path and ultimately a better user experience.
+It should show you where your leads perhaps felt confused and converted in a less logical way than what you had assumed.
+These insights will allow you to adapt your strategy to help create a better conversion path and ultimately a better user experience.

 3. Optimise those conversion paths

 A/B tests are designed to compare two versions of a marketing asset, such as a landing page, CTA or an email with only one varying elements such as the colour or typography We only change up one element so as to prove or disprove one version over another.

 Once you’ve designed your test, you would go on to present the one version to half of your visitors and the other version to the other half of your visitors.
 Once the test is complete you will be able to decisively say which one performed better and opt for the use of that asset going forward.

 Remember your goal is to improve specific metrics for that marketing element, such as your conversion rate or improving time-on-page.

 The following elements all require an A/B test at one point or another.